Search for other topics in Food-Skills-for-Self-Sufficiency.com:

 This page is a continuation from Making Wine for self Sufficiency - Part one.
 If you are looking for the first section of wine making click here

-After about 5-7 days of making wine you will notice that the fermentation has slowed down a lot.
+After about 5-7 days in the primary fermenter you will notice that the fermentation has slowed down a lot.
 When it does, it's time to remove the solids from the liquid and transfer the wine to a secondary fermentation vessel with an air lock.
 The best way to tell when it's time to transfer to the secondary is to check specific gravity.
 When you get a reading of about 1.020, it's time.

 If you used a net bag, removing the solids is as simple as lifting the bag out, and squeezing the remaining liquid off of the solids.

 Siphon the remaining liquid out of the primary fermenter into a glass secondary fermenter.

 Glass fermenters (called carboys) can commonly be found in sizes between 1 and 5 gallons.